 Pricing

-If you’re deeply invested in the AWS ecosystem, AWS DMS is a natural choice.
+If your company deeply depends on the AWS ecosystem, AWS DMS is a natural choice.
 It provides seamless database replication across Amazon RDS, Aurora, Redshift, and other AWS services, making it ideal for cloud-first businesses.

 Features